Due to COVID-19, HCA’s lobby is closed. Learn more about HCA's customer service options during the pandemic.

 How long does continuation coverage last?

-COBRA coverage and Continuation Coverage provide temporary health plan coverage.
-Maximum coverage periods can last anywhere from 12 to 36 months and are based on the qualifying event that caused you or your covered dependent to lose PEBB health coverage.
-A table listing the maximum coverage periods based on the qualifying events is available in the Initial Notice of COBRA and Continuation Coverage Rights.
+PEBB Continuation Coverage provides temporary health plan coverage, and in some instances, life and long-term disability insurance.
+Maximum coverage periods vary and can last anywhere from 12 to 36 months and are based on the qualifying event that caused you or your covered dependent to lose PEBB health plan coverage.
+A table listing the maximum coverage periods based on the qualifying events is available in the Initial Notice of COBRA and continuation coverage Rights.

-If you or your qualified beneficiaries are enrolled in COBRA coverage or Continuation Coverage for 18 months due to the employee’s termination of employment or reduction of hours, there are two ways in which this 18-month period of continuation coverage can be extended.
+If you or your qualified beneficiaries are enrolled in PEBB Continuation Coverage (COBRA) for 18 months due to the employee’s termination of employment or reduction of hours, there are two ways in which this 18-month period of continuation coverage can be extended.

 What forms do I need to enroll?